 Storage And Reheating

-- Storage: Let the green beans cool completely, then store in an airtight container in the fridge for up to 4 days.
+- Storage: Let the green beans cool completely, then store them in an airtight container in the refrigerator for up to 4 days.

 Recipe FAQs